1Password/events-api-splunk/app/README.md

 ### Directory Structure

 The top level files contain the commands and configuration to build and run the application in docker.
-All the necessary dependencies that comprise the Add-on can be found in `op_events_reporting`.
+All the necessary dependencies that comprise the Add-on can be found in `onepassword_events_api`.

 ## Running